-Pipeline Programs in Higher Education

 ~ SEE CV/ RESUME BELOW ~

 *BS, Psychology Iowa State University

-This publication will serve as a comprehensive resource guide to support the readership’s (i.e., parents, undergraduate and graduate students, post docs, faculty, college/university and graduate school administrators) awareness of pipeline programs that recruit individuals from diverse ethnic, gender, and economic backgrounds.
+The book, Academic Pipeline Programs: Diversifying Pathways from the Bachelor's to the Professoriate (Lever, 2021), will serve as a comprehensive resource guide to support the readership’s (i.e., parents, undergraduate and graduate students, post docs, faculty, college/university and graduate school administrators) awareness of pipeline programs that recruit individuals from diverse ethnic, gender, and economic backgrounds.
 We are focusing on groups that are categorized as underrepresented relative to their representation in colleges and universities.